cometh-hq/android4337/README.md

   by [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337#rpc-methods-eth-namespace).
 - **Paymaster**: Enables paymaster for gas fee sponsorship.
 - **Modular and Extensible**: Easily create and integrate your own smart account, bundlers, paymasters, and signers.
-- **Webauthn and PassKey**: We provide a way to sign user operations using Webauthn and PassKey.
+- **Webauthn and Passkey**: We provide a way to sign user operations using Webauthn and Passkey.

 ## Installation